geoboom/facemask-workshop/README.md

 1. In the root folder, navigate to the **backend subdirectory** by typing `cd backend`.
 1. Type `python3 -m venv venv` to create a `python3` virtual environment in the backend directory.
 1. Type `source venv/bin/activate` to **activate this virtual environment**.
 You should see `(venv)` beside your name, indicating that the `venv` environment is activated.
-1. Run `pip install -r requirements.txt` to **install the dependencies** to this virtual environment.
+1. Run `pip install -r requirements.txt` to **install the dependencies** to this virtual environment, specified by `requirements.txt`.
 This might take a while so grab a coffee :coffee:.
 1. Once dependencies have finished installing, type `./run.sh` to **run the FastAPI** server and hit enter.

 # Credits